 Simply put, our aim is that whenever a translator translates they are never left with an empty segment, they should always have access to a suggestion from SDL based on their assets.
 AdaptiveMT combined with new TM upLIFT technology in SDL Trados Studio 2017 as our Director of Product Management, Daniel Brockmann, would say is “one small click for a translator, a big step for the industry.”

-*Initially, AdaptiveMT will be available for English > French, Italian, German, Spanish and Dutch, with more language pairs to follow.
+*AdaptiveMT currently supports the following language pairs: English > French, Italian, German, Spanish and Dutch, French > English, Italian > English and Dutch > English, with more language pairs to follow.*